 While the yellow paint is still wet, drop in some orange color and let the paint diffuse.

-When you’ve finished charging color into your leaf shape, use the tip of a brush handle to score lines into the damp wash (yep… you need to hold your brush the wrong way round).
+When you’ve finished charging color into your leaf shape, use the tip of a brush handle to score lines into the damp wash (yep… you need to hold your brush the wrong way around).
 Draw the veins of your leaves using the sharp tip.

-Why this works… By scoring the paper you create an indent in the surface.
+Why this works… By scoring the paper, you create an indent in the surface.
 The colored pigments from the paint settle into these grooves and produce the vein appearance of the leaves.

 Let the paint dry before going on to the next stage (use a hairdryer if you want to speed things up).
 Re-wet the leaf shape using a clean brush and clear water, but this time don’t wet the leaf right up to the edges.
 Leave a dry gap as if you were painting a smaller leaf inside the first one.

-Load your brush with yellow then orange paint and dab color into the wet shape.
+Load your brush with yellow, then orange paint and dab color into the wet shape.

 Notice as the colors diffuse into the clear water, they stop at the limit of the wet patch, forming a fairly crisp edge.
 This is one of the characteristics of watercolors – paint will only flow within a shape which is damp.

 Let the paint dry and move on to the other leaves, painting with the same wet on wet technique as the first leaf.
-Don’t forget to score the leaf veins while the wash is still damp.
+Don’t forget to score the leaf veins while the wash isstill damp.